mmistakes/minimal-mistakes/_posts/career/technical_experience/featured_projects/2021-09-01-microwave.md

   - personal
   - python
   - C++
   - C
   - market_data
   - trading
   - Microwave
   - low_latency
 header:
   overlay_image: "/assets/images/categories/career/technical_experience/featured_projects/microwave_1.jpg"
+  teaser: "/assets/images/categories/career/technical_experience/featured_projects/microwave_1.jpg"
 ---

 # Communicating Not Heating

 While Microwaves are most commonly associated with heating your food, that is not the only capacity that I have worked with Microwaves.
 In trading, Microwaves are commonly used to send network packets.
 In most cases, they are faster than sending packets over a fiber optic cable (let's call it “the wire”).

 Microwaves are like Ferraris and the wire is like a minivan.
 Microwaves are faster but you’re only going to be able to send a small amount of data; the wire is slower but allows for you to send more data (throughput vs latency).